 ↑ (2) This second figurine, also in perfect condition, was also a happy find.
 It too doesn’t have a Maker’s Mark but looks very much like it could be Wade (from England) or Goebel (from Germany).
 It made its decorative debut in our home at Easter (as seen in this post).

 ↑ (5) If you’re going to bake a casserole, you might as well do it in a gorgeous cobalt blue dish, right?!
 Haha, when I handed this beauty, made in America by Anchor Hocking Glass in the 80s, over to Nick to replace the old chipped Pyrex one he’d been using, he looked at me with wide eyes.
 He was amazed I was putting it into regular rotation.
-We talked it over, and for now, it has been put in a cupboard, reserved to be used for dinners with friends.
+He was afraid he might break it, so we talked it over, and for now, it has been put in a cupboard, reserved to be used for dinners with friends.

 ↑ (6) I enjoy beer so why not drink it out of a vintage ceramic stein?
 This one was made by Sadler of England in, I estimate, the 50s.
-It serves it’s purpose well, with its double thickness design keeping the beer nice and cold, and the horse motif reminding me of a deer horse-loving niece who lives too far away.
+It serves its purpose well, with a double thickness design keeping the beer nice and cold, and the horse motif reminding me of a dear horse-loving niece who lives far away.

 ↑ (7) Quality 100% cotton table linens always find their way into my thrift-store shopping basket.
 Here we have a round tablecloth that fits on our dining table, and four napkins.
 The cloth is unmarked and the napkins are marked Bowrings.
 All are crisp and stain-free.
 (We used the tablecloth during Valentine’s week, as seen in this post.)

-↑ (8) Plant post and an under-plate.
+↑ (8) Plant pots and an under-plate.
 The white one is “Milk Glass Hobnail”.
-These were made in America by Anchor Hocking in the 40s, 50s and 60s.
+These were made in America by Anchor Hocking in the 40s to the 60s.
 The purple one was made in Poland and is thick and heavy, much like lead-crystal is.
 I’m not sure how old it is.
 The green under-plate is a lovely smooth piece of heavy glass.
 I think it probably originally had a plant pot to go with it.
 (You can see these pieces in action in this post from Thanksgiving, if you’d like.)